 This sprig of greenery is an easy way to add volume to the center of the table.
 I literally just set it in place.

 This sweet little Santa has been a treasured part of our holiday decor for years.
 He likes to pop up in different spots each year.

 After downsizing earlier this year, I am really trying to keep my decorating simple.
+A lot of the decorations I have are in the storage units Christiansburg we’re renting and it’s just not worth the journey to and fro every time I want to change up the decor.
 The beauty of downsizing is it enables you to keep things so much simpler at home.
+Downsizing was the right option for us because we really didn’t need a big home at all.
+It was just wasted space!
+I wanted to sell my house so that we could have cozier spaces, like this one, and actually appreciate the 4 walls we lived in, not just leave spaces to collect dust.
+I am so much happier with our new home!
+I never would have thought moving would have made such a difference to my happiness but it certainly has.
 I often think, if I hadn’t looked at this bridging loan example I would have never realized that this form of financing existed!
 Without a bridging loan, it is definitely possible that we would have missed out on the property.
 It has been such an empowering process to free myself from the extra pressure.
 I am learning to use the same pieces just in different ways without running out to buy something new.
 Without much storage in the new house, I really have to get creative with my holiday decor!

 This blog hop is full of great holiday tables that will inspire you this Christmas season!

 Everyday Living | Belle Bleu Interiors | Home is Where the Boat Is